SuperOfficeDocs/superoffice-docs/docs/en/webtools/config.md

 `HKCU\Software\SuperOffice\MailLink\ProxyUsesDefaultCredentials`

-By setting ProxyUsesDefaultCredentials to 1 will Web Tools authenticate with the credentials of the currently logged-on user.
+By setting ProxyUsesDefaultCredentials to 1 will WebTools authenticate with the credentials of the currently logged-on user.

 ### Support for forced authentication type